Process Manager Platform Integration

 Rather than a big-bang redesign that could alienate existing customers, I developed a phased approach that protects existing ARR while growing new revenue streams:

-Phase 1
+1

 Net new platform users + competitive saves

-Phase 2
+2

-Smaller orgs, less granular needs
+Smaller orgs with less granular process needs

-Phase 3
+3

-Large customers as design partners
+Large customers as design partners for complex needs

 4. Team Development Through Strategic Work